Path #1 A Holistic World History

 Agricultural Wave, farming Mexico, photo Denise Ames

-Urban Wave, Ming Dynasty, Beijing, China, Iran, photo Denise Ames
+Urban Wave, Ming Dynasty, Beijing, China, photo Denise Ames

 In the Communal Wave people gather/hunt or forage for food and live together in small communal, nomadic bands bound together through strong kinship ties.
 This wave encompasses the emergence of modern humans around 40,000 years ago and continues today with very small numbers still practicing, although in an altered form, a foraging way of life.